-The deal was a protracted one, though, drawn out by reported complications over sell-on clauses between Ferencváros TC, his former club, Hamburg SV and his youth club, Tennis Berlin as well as the distribution of agents' fees, but it was eventually concluded in late July for a fee believed to eventually be worth £4m to the Hungarians.
+A tough-tackling, occasionally ill-disciplined but mobile and dynamic operator, Besic was likely one of the players at the World Cup already on Martinez's watchlist and, having seen him first-hand, he moved to sign the German-born Bosniak once the tournament was over.
+The deal was a protracted one, though, drawn out by reported complications over sell-on clauses between Ferençváros TC, his former club, Hamburg SV and his youth club, Tennis Berlin, as well as the distribution of agents' fees, but it was eventually concluded in late July for a fee believed to eventually be worth £4m to the Hungarians.

-If media speculation is to be believed, Martinez beat off competition from the likes of Sevilla, AC Milan and West Ham United for Besic, for whom Swansea City had also agreed a fee with Ferencvaros, but the player ultimately preferred Goodison Park as his destination.
+If media speculation is to be believed, Martinez beat off competition from the likes of Sevilla, AC Milan and West Ham United for Besic, for whom Swansea City had also agreed a fee with Ferençváros, but the player ultimately preferred Goodison Park as his destination,

 Born in Berlin, Besic turned down the chance to represent Germany at youth level because of his preference to play for the country from which his parents had emigrated at international level and became the youngest player to play for Bosnia-Herzegovina when he made his debut as 17-year-old in November 2010.

 Though he emerged as a defensive midfielder on the world stage, he was more often employed as a centre half in Budapest, underscoring his versatility and supporting his reputation for an ability to read the game.

 Besic's comparative youth when he signed obviously made him one for the future at Everton but with the Blues back in European competition in 2014-15 for the first time in five seasons, there would be plenty of scope for Martinez to rotate him with Gareth Barry, James McCarthy and Darron Gibson as he grew into life in the Premier League.